-It could comfortably be claimed that the general trend for securing fast and easy profit is widespread in developed societies today, permeating deep within their cultural mores, to the extent that it even affects the kinds of crime committed.
-Furthermore, according to Merton's theory, it becomes evident that as the opportunities for securing this socially important goal become fewer, so the likelihood of potential criminals being tempted to use a wider range of illicit or illegal means to that end increases.
+of crime committed.
+Furthermore, according to Merton's theory, it becomes evident that as the opportunities for securing this socially important goal become narrower, so the likelihood of potential criminals being tempted to use a wider range of illicit or illegal means to that end increases.
 This is especially true when the crime committed incurs relatively little damage to each of its potential victims and is in turn difficult to trace.

 In view of the above and also of the trend to increasing globalisation, it would not be an exaggeration to claim that there has been an explosive increase in financial crime in Europe and developed countries elsewhere over recent years.
-However, this view is difficult to support from a scientific point of view, as it is hard to determine the exact meaning of the term 'financial crime'.
-[In this context the term is mainly used to denote crimes which have a serious bearing on the proper working of the economy or on its related branches.]
+However, this view is difficult to support from a scientific point of view, as it is hard to determine the exact meaning of the term "financial crime".
+[In this context the term is mainly used to denote crimes which have a serious beating on the proper working of the economy or on its related branches].
 In addition, whatever data is available from the police, or from judicial records, is usually only the tip of the iceberg.
-Many cases of financial crime are settled out of court or never followed up, a fact usually due to the unwillingness of the victims to take legal action, thereby avoiding their possible conflict with the financially powerful (see Courakis 1998, p.
-57).
+Many cases of financial crime are settled out of court or never followed up, a fact usually due to the unwillingness of the victims to take legal action, thereby avoiding their possible conflict with the financially powerful (see N.E.
+Courakis, Financial Crime [in Greek], Athens: A.N.
+Sakkoulas, 19982, p., 57).
 Moreover, rather than representing a real increase, the upward curve shown by these kinds of crime may also be due to the fact that legal authorities have prioritised their importance and have intensified their legal actions.

 Furthermore, there are new, elaborate forms of financial crime which are difficult to trace.
 Even if and when such crimes are uncovered, it is sometimes hard to prove that they are indeed in violation of existing laws.
-Serious financial crime of this nature consists mainly of (a) organised Customs violations (e.g. illegal trading of fuel), (b) illegal cashing of subsidies from EU accounts ('euro-frauds') (c) several advanced methods of tax evasion (creation of offshore companies), (d) defrauding of Stock Market investors, (e) illegal use of intellectual property (books, cassettes etcetera), (f) electronic and Internet crime, (g) violation of employment regulations, 'acts of unfair competition', environmental pollution, illegal trafficking of personal data, and finally, (h) in the political sector, illegal transactions relating to the protection of certain economic interests and improprieties committed within the framework of banking corporations or state-owned organisations.
-More particularly, we shall take Greece as a typical example of this evolution to illustrate this.
+Serious financial crime of this nature consists mainly of (a) organised Customs violations (for example illegal trading of fuel), (b) illegal cashing of subsidies from E.U. accounts ("euro-frauds"), (c) several advanced methods of tax evasion (creation of offshore companies), (d) defrauding of Stock Market investors, (e) illegal use of intellectual property (books, cassettes etc.), (f) electronic and Internet crime, (g) violation of employment regulations, "acts of unfair competition", environmental pollution, illegal trafficking of personal data, and finally, (h) in the political sector, illegal transactions relating to the protection of certain economic interests and improprieties committed within the framework of banking corporations or state-owned organisations.
+More particularly, if we take Greece as a typical example of this evolution: